2020 | UNC-CH Chase Dining Hall Addition & Renovation | Chapel Hill, NC

 In the ten plus years since Chase Dining Hall reopened at Rams Head Plaza on South Campus, the space has been adapted several times.
 Dining space was reduced from two floors to one and a Starbucks replaced a venue on level one.
 The goals of this project were to add 150-200 seats to meet current demand and create a new dining destination for students living in the South Campus dorms.

-To fulfill our client’s vision for an innovative, attractive student amenity, our team designed a 3,950-square-foot glass pavilion addition to include a new food service venue and flexible seating area.
+To fulfill our client’s vision for an innovative, attractive student amenity, our team designed a 3,950-square-foot glass pavilion addition which includes a new food service venue and flexible seating area.
 The glass building envelope maximizes visual transparency and preserves the sense of open space in a high traffic pedestrian corridor.
-The roof design features skylights to optimize daylighting in the dining area and a glass canopy to provide protection from solar glare and the elements.
+The roof design features skylights to optimize daylighting in the dining area and a glass canopy to provide protection from solar glare and the elements

-The project scope also includes renovations to the 29,786-SF of existing interior space.
-Existing food service stations are receiving new equipment to better serve student needs and new finishes will match the pavilion and bring cohesion to the space.
+The project also included renovations to the 29,786-SF of existing interior space.
+Existing food service stations received new equipment to better serve student needs and new finishes match the pavilion and bring cohesion to the space.